Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 Bail for Domestic Violence Cases

 You might be eligible to be released on bail or for an own-recognizance (OR) release.
 In other cases, the judge may detain the defendant without setting bail.
-If the defendant gets an OR release, it usually comes with conditions such as GPS monitoring, substance abuse and/or mental health treatment, and protective orders.
-Read more about Bail in California

 Contact a Domestic Violence Defense Attorney in Orange County Today

-If you've been charged with a domestic violence offense, you should speak to an experienced domestic violence defense attorney at The Law Office of Richard Wagner immediately.
-We will listen to your version of events, assess the strength of the evidence against you, and advise you of any defenses that may be available to you.
+During the free consultaiton, you will give your version of events, assess the strength of the evidence against you, and discuss the defenses available to you.
 Fill out an online submission form or call (714) 721-4423 to schedule a FREE and PRIVATE CONSULTATION today.